Residents Invited to Help Select New Community Garden Location

 - Christian Labour Association of Canada (CLAC)

-- Union Gas, Head Office
+- Enbridge Gas, Head Office

 - Chatham-Kent Public Utility Commission – Grand Ave